Sitecore/jss/docs/data/routes/docs/nextjs/data-fetching/data-services/en.md

 ## Experience Editor (Next.js Preview Context)

-While working in the Experience Editor, the sample Next.js application is in [preview](https://nextjs.org/docs/advanced-features/preview-mode)  mode.
-The `SitecorePagePropsFactory` uses the `editingDataService`.
-The service uses `layoutData`,  `dictionary`, and `language` data sent with the editing request in `context.previewData`.
+While working in the Experience Editor, the sample Next.js application is in [preview mode](https://nextjs.org/docs/advanced-features/preview-mode).
+In this case the `SitecorePagePropsFactory` uses the `editingDataService` to retrieve `layoutData`, `dictionary`, and `language` data sent with the editing request.
+See [Experience Editor Integration Architecture](/docs/nextjs/experience-editor/architecture) for more information.